The Conners return to TV without Roseanne Barr

 When ABC cancelled the Roseanne reboot after Roseanne Barr's racist tweet about a former Obama aide in May, it looked like the show's cast wouldn't get another opportunity to make fans laugh.

-"We have received a tremendous amount of support from fans of our show, and it's clear that these characters not only have a place in our hearts, but in the hearts and homes of our audience," ABC cast members Goodman, Metcalf, Gilbert, Goranson, and Fishman said in a joint statement on Variety.
+"We have received a tremendous amount of support from fans of our show, and it's clear that these characters not only have a place in our hearts, but in the hearts and homes of our audience," ABC cast members Goodman, Metcalf, Gilbert, Goranson, and Fishman said in a joint statement.

 "We all came back last season because we wanted to tell stories about the challenges facing a working-class family today."

-The Conners is slated to debut this fall with a 10 episode season, and take over the 8 p.m.
-Tuesday time period on ABC that was previously reserved for Roseanne.
+The Conners is slated to debut this fall with a 10-episode season, and will take over the 8 p.m.
+Tuesday time slot on ABC that was previously reserved for Roseanne.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.